Soc 324 - Sociology of Sex and Gender 2 » Summer 2020 » Quiz 4

 According to recent data, heterosexual women in the US currently spend about _____________ hours of housework compared to their male partners.

-two times more
+A. two times fewer

-two times fewer
+C. two times more

-five times more
+D. five times more

 Question #9